 A total of 5% of students had lived in government care at some point in their lives, meaning they had lived in a foster home or group home, or had been on a youth agreement.
-This rate was higher than the provincial rate of 3%.
-Two percent of youth were in care in the last year, which was comparable to the provincial rate.
+This rate was higher than the provincial percentage (3%).
+Two percent of youth were in care in the last year, which was higher than the provincial rate (1%) and not a significant change from the 2003 rate in this area.